 We are often asked in the shop: “why has my new flute turned black?”
 One moment your silver flute is nice and shiny.
-The next,
+The next, a cloudy colour all over.

 RS 2012 is slightly different from the original Cooper Scale.
 As Cooper admitted, there was always room for improvement and this has now been done.
 That said, I am sure there will be corrections in the future, continuing Cooper’s work.
 The alterations are small, but to those with sensitive ears, they are significant when expressive intonation is employed.